cmartinezal/Basic-REST-API/README.md

 This project implements basic REST API implemented in Node js and documented with swagger with JWT authentication.

-To simplify the project and focus more on the API, the implementation has been done from the server side without using any database.
+To simplify the project and focus more on the API best practices, the implementation has been done from the server side without using any database.

 A JSON file is used to save data and mock up the database layer althought this logic can be transferred to other databases.